Butler vs. UConn Predictions, College Basketball BetMGM Promo Codes, & Picks - January 5

 Butler Performance Insights

-- The Bulldogs are outscoring opponents by 10.3 points per game with a +145 scoring differential overall.
-They put up 82.2 points per game (46th in college basketball) and give up 71.9 per contest (194th in college basketball).
+- The Bulldogs have a +145 scoring differential, topping opponents by 10.3 points per game.
+They're putting up 82.2 points per game to rank 46th in college basketball and are allowing 71.9 per outing to rank 194th in college basketball.

-- Butler grabs 38.1 rebounds per game (119th in college basketball) while allowing 36.5 per outing to its opponents.
-It outrebounds opponents by 1.6 boards per game.
+- The 38.1 rebounds per game Butler averages rank 119th in college basketball, and are 1.6 more than the 36.5 its opponents grab per contest.

-- The Bulldogs rank 82nd in college basketball with 99.9 points scored per 100 possessions, and 114th in college basketball defensively with 87.3 points conceded per 100 possessions.

-- Butler has come up on top in the turnover battle by 1.6 turnovers per game, committing 10.4 (63rd in college basketball play) while forcing 12 (187th in college basketball).
+- Butler wins the turnover battle by 1.6 per game, committing 10.4 (63rd in college basketball) while its opponents average 12.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.